 Purpose: To publish philosophical articles of current interest and encourage the interchange of ideas, especially the exploration of the borderline between philosophy and other disciplines.

 The Journal of Philosophy was founded in 1904 as The Journal of Philosophy, Psychology, and Scientific Methods by Frederick J. E. Woodbridge and J. McKeen Cattell.
 In 1906, Wendell T. Bush became associated with the Journal as co-editor.
 In 1923, the Journal was incorporated in the State of New York under its present name.
 Since its founding it has been published from Columbia University.
-It is typeset by Dartmouth Journal Services, Waterbury, VT, and printed by The Sheridan Press, Hanover, PA.
+It is typeset by VTeX UAB, Vilnius, Lithuania, and printed by The Sheridan Press, Hanover, PA.
+Lex Academic is an official proofreader for The Journal of Philosophy.

 Editorial Board